That Time I Climbed Kilimanjaro...

 But my feet kept moving.

 The Kilimanjaro guides have a saying: "Pole, pole."
 It's the reminder to go slowly.
-The age-old tortoise vs hare lesson.
+The age-old tortoise vs. hare lesson (slow & steady wins the race).
 In that "pole pole" trance, I just kept moving.
 The weakest, smallest part of myself was defeated by the best part of me-- the part that perseveres.
 What a life lesson!

 We are capable of so much more than we think.
-When we want to give up/move on/stand down-- there is always more in in the tank to keep going/to fight/to stand up.
+Even though we may want to give up/move on/stand down, there is always more in in the tank to keep going/ to fight/ to stand up.
 Mind over matter becomes matter over mind.
 It works hand-in-hand.

 So...
 I wouldn't call climbing Kilimanjaro a vacation, that's for sure.
 But I will remember it as one of the best experiences of my life.